ohnosequences/scala-guide/INSTRUCTIONS.md

 * It uses KaTeX plugin to render maths and it requires for some reason all math expressions to be in **double** dollar sings (even for inline math).

+## Config

+**Very important**: `book.json` config cannot have comments.
+With comments it won't say you anything, like it's fine, but won't actually read this config

 ## Preview

 ```bash